appseconnect/docs/_posts/ProcessFlow Management/2020-07-15-working-with-variable.md

 ![var11](\staticfiles\processflow\media\var11.png)

-7) You can now successfully [deploy and execute](/processflow/deploying-and-executing-processfloww/) the Process Flow.
+7) You can now successfully [deploy and execute](/processflow/deploying-and-executing-processfloww/) the processflow.

-8) You can view the [snapshot](/processflow/snapshot-processflow/) of the process flow.
+8) You can view the [snapshot](/processflow/snapshot-processflow/) of the processflow.

 ![var12](\staticfiles\processflow\media\var12.png)